 On August 31, 2018 Eminem dropped a surprise album Kamikaze with no previous warning, marketing, or announcement.
-And just as the title suggests, he crashed into the industry with a vengeance.
+And that album has shaken up the entire hip-hop industry.

 Since Eminem first appeared on the public scene in 1999, he became known for dissing and criticizing other celebrities and musicians.
 In fact, this angry and merciless “Slim Shady” persona is what made him famous in the first place.

 As years went on, a lot of shit happened and Eminem grew older and grew up.
 He dealt with some personal shit, got clean from drugs, and changed the tone of his songs.
 In 2017 he dropped Revival, an album which was heavily criticized by the music industry… especially a lot of his fellow rappers in hip-hop.
 This didn’t sit with him well.

 Less then a year later, Kamikaze enters the scene.
 The entire album is basically a response to critics of Revival, in which Eminem fires off rounds of verbal attack against… well, everybody.
 Surprisingly, most of hip-hop ubiquitously praised the album, especially for the raw, rugged and direct raps Em became known for when he entered the scene — only this time, they are much more profound.

 Why am I telling you this?
 You either already know this or you don’t care.
 Well, because you’re going to do the same thing (in a sense).

 All of us have certain values, i.e. notions we care about above everything else that guide our actions and behavior.
 Or so we’d like to think.

 The truth is, most of like to think we’re hot shit, but when the time comes, we don’t stand up for what we believe in.
 We don’t speak up for fear of being ridiculed, getting fired, or being rejected.
 We blend in with the crowd, even if we hate everyone in that crowd.